Marc-Berg/node-red-contrib-iobroker/README.md

 💡 For simpler installation: In most cases, it's easier to use the ioBroker Node-RED adapter if you prefer a straightforward setup.

+🔧 **Known Issue - Authentication Token Expiry**: There is currently a known issue with authentication and expiring tokens that can cause connection drops. **Workaround**: Use the WebSocket adapter (ws) and set the token expiry time to "0" (unlimited) in the adapter settings to avoid authentication timeouts.

 ## Features

 - **Real-time WebSocket communication**